 Most of us grew up walking, running and biking but NOT rowing.
 So it makes all the sense in the world that getting the technique down would take practice.
 No worries!
 We’re working on ours right along with you.

 For a visual breakdown of the stroke and the technique mantra, watch UCanRow2 Master Instructor Cassie Niemann, and don’t forget to subscribe to our YouTube channel:

 Legs, body, arms — arms, body, legs.
 Stick with that and you will be well on your way to erging like the pros — and having the physique to prove it.

 NEED A rowing workout Plan?

 It’s one thing to sit down on the machine and start pulling on the handle.
 It’s another to have a plan that’s been put together by the experts.
 The Meter Monster and Flywheel Frenzy workout programs are designed to help you stay consistent with your workouts and give you a plan to follow, whether you row solo at home or the gym, or you teach rowing class.
-Both plans are available for immediate download now, but only until Sunday, Nov.
-12 at midnight EST. After that they go away until next year.

 Got questions about your rowing technique?
 We have a bunch of training tips you can check out, or post your question below and we’ll get a master instructor to answer it.
 Want to find a certified rowing instructor in your area, check our list.
 Want to become one yourself?
 Hop on over to our instructors page and find out how.